ONSdigital/Statistical-Method-Specifications/MoR_methodological_spec.md

 * The auxiliary variable is well correlated (a good predictor) with the target variable
 * The auxiliary variable is populated for every contributor when performing construction imputation
-* Matched pairs must comprise of clean, respondent non-zero (unless chosen otherwise) data for both the target and predictive period and within the same imputation class
+* Matched pairs must comprise of clean, respondent non-zero (unless necessary) data for both the target and predictive period and within the same imputation class

-## 5.0 Method Input and Output - TO BE FINALISED WITH DST
+## 5.0 Method Input and Output

 ### 5.1 Input Records